 ...someone to cook it!
-Transform your dinner party hosting experience with a private chef
+Transform your dinner party hosting experience with super talented private chef Steve James

 Had friends over for posh nosh at my place last week: canapes, starter, mains and dessert – the works – and I didn’t lift a finger (except to open the wine).
 That’s because private chef Steve James was in the kitchen doing all the hard work – from delicious gourmet cooking to all the clearing away.

 All the faff of organising, shopping, prepping and last-minute cooking puts me off hosting a dinner party these days but with a private chef, after you’ve chosen a date and your menu, your most onerous task is to decide what to wear.